giggsey/libphonenumber-for-php/README.md

 ## Installation

-PHP versions 5.3 up to PHP 8.1 are currently supported.
+PHP versions 5.3 to PHP 8.2 are currently supported.

 The PECL [mbstring](http://php.net/mbstring) extension is required.